 - Let’s Talk Business.
 UK Finance, the trade body for the UK’s banking and financial services sector, is partnering with numerous business groups to issue guidance for small businesses on how to speak to banks about the additional financial assistance they’ll need as a result of Brexit.

 Use these resources, collaborate with financial experts, and employ the right technology to make sure your processes are in good shape.
-If we don’t know what kind of Brexit is coming, we do know that prepared businesses will be in a better position to deal with it.
+Brexit may mean change, but given the incredible resilience that businesses shown through the past year, it’s clear that this won’t stop them from succeeding.